Make educated choices online with these tips and resources

 Helping children become smart digital citizens with Be Internet Legends

-So far, we’ve rolled this programme out in the US, Latin America and the UK, with plans to continue to expand in more markets.
-We have even taken this curriculum directly to schools in the US as part of an Online Safety Roadshow to help teenagers learn how to be smart and safe online.
+So far, we’ve rolled this programme out in the UK, US, Latin America and many countries in Europe and the Middle East.
+We also take this curriculum directly to schools in the UK with our partners at Parent Zone to help children learn how to be smart and safe online.

 Be Internet Sharp.
 Share with care

 Good (and bad) news travels fast online, and without some forethought, children and teenagers can find themselves in tricky situations that have lasting consequences.
 We’ve created tips for them to learn how to share appropriately with the right people.

 Together with your children, search online for yourself or a musician that they love, and talk about what you find.
 You may want to check the results in advance.
 Talk about what others can learn about you from these results and how you develop a digital footprint online.

 Help minimise social comparison